jugglinmike/command-the-command-line/src/material/process-bounds/index.md

 ???

-...but it is far more consistent.
+...but it is far more consistent. `cat` and `less` may describe the "unexpected directory" problem with different text, but they both report the same exit status.

 This makes some intuitive sense; as an integer value, there is less room for different "phrasings" between programs.

 ---